 About the Travel Arrangements

-The Arrangements commenced in 2010 and are designed to reduce travel-related costs and streamline processes for entities when booking and paying for official travel.
+The Travel Arrangements were established in 2010 and are designed to reduce travel-related costs and streamline processes for entities when booking and paying for official travel.

-The key objectives of the Arrangements are to:
+The key objectives of the Travel Arrangements are to:

 • Reduce travel costs by aggregating government buying power to obtain discounted pricing